 What happens if there’s some sort of technological glitch (or worse, a catastrophic freezing up of your computer) when you’re delivering a virtual session?

-This week, my colleague Lauren Wescott offered a series of virtual sessions focused on the role of a producer (there’s one more session tomorrow in case you’re interested in signing up!).
+A few weeks ago, my colleague Lauren Wescott offered a series of virtual sessions focused on the role of a producer.
 A producer exists to ensure your presenter can focus wholeheartedly on presenting information and engaging the participants.

 One important way a producer can do this is by helping troubleshoot issues with the technology while the facilitator focuses on delivering a high quality session.
 Below is a guide that may help you identify some potential issues your participants are having specifically with Zoom (we’re working on a similar job aid for other platforms).

 One of the most important things to realize when delivery virtual sessions is that not all devices were created equal.
 Some devices play more nicely with Zoom (and other platforms) than other devices.
 If you’re wondering why someone can’t join a breakout room, you may want to check to see if they’re using a Chromebook.
 If someone can’t find the annotation tools, you may want to see if they’re on a tablet.

 Beyond the variety of devices you’ll need to keep in mind, there are also some common things that can go wrong for which you’ll want to be prepared.
 In her webinar, Lauren outlined the following situations: